Best Rooms for a Transatlantic Cruise

 Check for Upgrades

-Cruise lines sometimes offer discounted suite upgrades closer to departure.
+Cruise lines sometimes offer discounted suite upgrades.

 Consider Time Zone Changes